 We need to consciously choose our script, or we will continue to default to the path of least resistance, and end up watching 18 hours of medieval characters battling over who is the rightful King of Westeros.

 When we know where we’re going, we’re more likely to get there, and it starts by making a choice.
 The first step to change, is choice.
-Scott Halford writes, “Activating your brain begins with realizing that you do have say in how your life progresses.
+Author Scott Halford writes, “Activating your brain begins with realizing that you do have say in how your life progresses.
 The brain is a completion machine.
 Once we choose, the brain will help us figure out the “how” as we progress.”

 Write Your Own Script